 10. :focus

-This is another pseudo-class that needs to be mentioned here, because all non-IE browsers support this attribute.
-The :focus pseudo-class allows you to declare a special style that is dynamically applied to a page element when it becomes keyboard (mouse) focus.
-This is useful on form elements because you can add a border to an input field when it is selected.
+This is another pseudo-class that needs to be mentioned here, because all non-IE browsers support this property.
+The :focus pseudo-class allows you to declare a special style.
+When a page element becomes the focus of the keyboard (mouse), the style will be applied dynamically to the element.
+This is very useful on form elements, because you can add a border to an input box when it is selected.